YongoDavid/Demo-repo/README.md

 working on this blog and estate website together and it is crazy

 i have been able to handle most of the javascript for the signup and login form

+trying to figure out the javascript in this RE project and myy head os going crazy